 Get more information about this lens here: https://contax-cameras.reconact.com

 Nikon Nikkor Ai-S 105mm f2.5: Burning Bokeh

 The first Nikkor 105mm f2.5 lens was released in 1959 by Nikon as a Sonnar type of lens and has a perfect creamy bokeh.
-In 1971 the lens type changed to a super-sharp Xenotar lens type with a not so pleasing “burning bokeh”.
-The lens used here is from 1984 and the exact same model, Steve McCurry used to shoot the iconic portrait photo of the Afghan girl with the green eyes:
+In 1971, the lens type changed to a super-sharp Xenotar with a not-so-pleasing “burning bokeh”.
+The lens used here is from 1984 and is the exact same model that Steve McCurry used to shoot the iconic portrait photo of the Afghan girl with the green eyes:

-The The minimum focus distance is only 1.0 meter short.
+The minimum focus distance is only 1.0 meter long.
 This makes it easy to shoot the bees more closely.
 The lens has a built-in lens hood.
-See some photos shot in India in 2019 with the Nikkor Ai-S 105mm f2.5 and the “Burning Bokeh” here:
+See some photos shot in India, in 2019, with the Nikkor Ai-S 105mm f2.5 and the “Burning Bokeh” here:

 Find more information about this lens here: https://tech.swiss-1.ch/Nikkor-105